 There is no such thing as the “most destructive” or “least destructive” dog breeds.
 All dog breeds can be destructive with the perfect storm of circumstances, and all dog breeds can be well-behaved with proper training and physical and intellectual stimulation.

 Are Some Breeds More Prone to Destructive Behavior?

-While destructive behavior is not a characteristic of a certain breed, some breeds are more prone to boredom and anxiety.
-These are dogs that were bred to perform a job and that have exceptional intelligence and energy to spare.
+While destructive behavior is not a characteristic of a particular breed, some breeds are more prone to boredom and anxiety.
+These dogs were bred to perform a job and have exceptional intelligence and energy to spare.